Navigation

 = All other indirect emissions that occur in the company’s upstream and downstream value chain.
 These include, for example, emissions from business travel, rented facilities, and purchased goods and services.
 For EWE, Scope 3 includes those categories in which we can make the greatest contribution to climate protection.

-What Steps is EWE Taking on the Path to Climate Neutrality?
+What Steps is EWE Taking Toward Climate Neutrality?

-• Coal Phase-Out: At the end of April 2024, the last coal-fired power plant unit of our group subsidiary swb was shut down—achieving a full coal phase-out 14 years earlier than required by law.
+• Phasing Out Coal: At the end of April 2024, the last coal-fired generating unit operated by our subsidiary swb was shut down.
+This marked our complete coal phase-out — 14 years ahead of the legal requirement.

-• Expansion of Renewable Energies: Expanding renewable energy sources, especially onshore wind power, is a core component of our long-term growth strategy and a key to achieving our climate targets.
-This reduces dependence on fossil fuels and ensures security of supply.
+• Expanding Renewable Energy: The expansion of renewable energy — particularly onshore wind — is an integral part of our long-term growth strategy and key to achieving our climate targets.
+It reduces dependence on fossil fuels while ensuring security of supply.

-• Substitution of Fossil Fuels: Among other actions, we are gradually replacing fossil fuels by electrifying our vehicle fleet and using biomethane as a substitute for natural gas.
+• Replacing Fossil Fuels: We are gradually substituting fossil fuels, for example by electrifying our vehicle fleet and using biomethane as a substitute for natural gas.

-• Use of Renewable Electricity: EWE consistently uses electricity from renewable sources for its own consumption.
+• Using Renewable Electricity: EWE consistently relies on electricity from renewable sources to meet its own energy needs.

-• Increasing Energy Efficiency: By optimizing our electricity and heat consumption, EWE specifically reduces its energy use.
-To support this, we have introduced the ISO 50001 energy management system in many of our companies.
+• Increasing Energy Efficiency: By optimizing electricity and heat consumption, we are systematically reducing our energy use.
+We have introduced ISO 50001-certified energy management systems across many of our companies.

-• Reducing Emissions from Purchased Goods: We intend to work closely with our suppliers to reduce emissions associated with purchased goods and services.
+• Reducing Emissions from Purchased Goods: We aim to work closely with suppliers to reduce emissions associated with purchased goods and services.

-• Substituting Products and Services With Renewable Alternatives: We also want to support our customers on their path to decarbonization—with innovative products and services that enable them to efficiently use and produce renewable energy themselves.
+• Supporting Customers in Decarbonization: We support our customers on their decarbonization journey by offering innovative products and services that enable efficient use and self-generation of renewable energy.

-• Capturing CO₂ Emissions: For unavoidable emissions, such as those from our thermal waste treatment plants, we are currently exploring the use of carbon capture and storage (CCS) technologies.
+• Carbon Capture for Unavoidable Emissions: For unavoidable emissions — for example from our thermal waste treatment facilities — we are currently reviewing the use of Carbon Capture and Storage (CCS) technologies.

-In addition to our contributions to the energy transition, we have also adapted our communication and working practices to further support climate protection.
-Here are a few examples:
+In addition to actively shaping the energy transition, we have also adapted our communication and working methods to contribute to climate protection.

 Jan-Bernd Meyer, Energiemanagement-Beauftragter von EWE